-The breadth and thinly-followed nature of the small cap market has one large benefit and one large drawback.
+The breadth and thinly followed nature of the small cap market has one large benefit and one large drawback.
 The benefit is that there are overlooked opportunities available.
 The drawback is that the large universe makes these opportunities difficult to find.
 Our solution: proprietary models designed to narrow the universe to a more attractive and more manageable subset.

-Our models are not simply screens that score companies based on current metrics like P/E, EPS growth, etc. Instead, they are designed to replicate what one of our analysts would do during the normal course of our research process.
+Our models are not screens that score companies based on current metrics like P/E, EPS growth, etc. Instead, they are designed to replicate what one of our analysts would do during the normal course of our research process.
 The myriad of adjustments that our models make fall into two categories: accounting and normalizing.
-Accounting adjustments are designed to better capture true cash flows, and also to allow for an apples-to-apples comparison between companies.
-Our normalizing adjustments are designed to estimate a company's valuation by reverting current margins and returns on capital, to normal or mid-cycle levels.
+Accounting adjustments are designed to better capture true cash flows, and to allow for an apples-to-apples comparison between companies.
+Our normalizing adjustments are designed to estimate a company's valuation by reverting current margins and returns on capital, to normal or midcycle levels.

 The objective of the models is NOT to make an investment decision, but rather to prioritize the research effort for our research team.
 As well designed as we believe our models to be, we acknowledge their imperfections-appropriately adjusting for fundamental changes is difficult to automate.
-Our 21 analysts, with average industry experience of more than 2 decades, then review the output of the models with disproportionate attention paid to its weaknesses.
-The analyst can either 1) endorse the model results; 2) make an adjustment to any element of the model, or; 3) eliminate the name from consideration.
+Our 22 analysts, with average industry experience of more than 2 decades, then review the output of the models with disproportionate attention paid to its weaknesses.
+The analyst can either 1) endorse the model results; 2) make an adjustment to any element of the model, or 3) eliminate the name from consideration.

-After a portfolio level risk evaluation on the back end, we have a rank order of securities starting from most attractive, and we construct a roughly 400 stock portfolio:
+After a portfolio level risk evaluation on the back end, which considers sector/industry allocation, factor exposures, trading liquidity, and ESG issues, we have a rank order of securities starting from most attractive, and we construct a roughly 400 stock portfolio:

-Top 100 ideas: 0.4% weight
+Top 100: 0.4% weight

+Next 100: 0.3% weight

+Next 100: 0.2% weight

-Next 100: 0.3%Next 100: 0.2%Next 100: 0.1%
+Next 100: 0.1% weight

 Our models work well in the small cap market due to its information inefficiencies.
 They work disproportionately well further down the market cap spectrum.
-As a result, the portfolio typically exhibits outsized exposure to stocks with a market cap of less than \$1 billion, averaging about double the benchmark weight historically (~41% vs. ~23% as of January 2019).
+As a result, the portfolio typically exhibits outsized exposure to stocks with a market cap of less than \$1 billion, averaging not quite double the benchmark weight historically (~52% vs. ~30% as of June 2020).
 The diversification of the strategy combined with our inclination to limit strategies to responsible asset levels allows us to remain true to our core competency, without taking excessive liquidity risk.
 It also permits a financially tenable strategy for the firm, and the structure of our team/firm ensures sufficient resources.

-So has this design worked in a repeatable way?
+So, has this design worked in a repeatable way?
 We believe so.
-Chart 6 shows the cumulative net-of-fee excess return of the H&W SCDV strategy over the past decade (116.3% over the R2000V), including how much of that excess return came from positive stock selection in stocks with a market cap of less than \$1 billion (66.3%).
-While stock selection in this market cap cohort has not been the sole driver of outperformance, it has been a substantial contributor.
-Not only has it been a significant long-term performance contributor, it has been a consistent/repeatable contributor, as can be observed from the year by year comparison.
-This provides us with reassurance that what we created is systematically advantaged, and we see no reason why that advantage shouldn't persist in the future.
+While stock selection in this market cap cohort has not been the sole driver of outperformance for the strategy, it has been a substantial and consistent contributor.
+This provides us with reassurance that what we created is systematically advantaged, and we see no reason why that advantage should not persist in the future.